onnx/keras-onnx/README.md

 If you want to override this behaviour, please specify the environment variable TF_KERAS=1 before invoking the converter python API.
 # Development
 Keras2ONNX depends on [onnxconverter-common](https://github.com/microsoft/onnxconverter-common).
-In practice, the latest code of this converter requires the latest version of onnxconverter-common, so if you install this converter from its source code, please install the onnxconverter-common in source code mode before keras2onnx installation (e.g. ```pip install git+https://github.com/microsoft/onnxconverter-common```).
+In practice, the latest code of this converter requires the latest version of onnxconverter-common, so if you install this converter from its source code, please install the onnxconverter-common in source code mode before keras2onnx installation.

 # Usage
 Before running the converter, please notice that tensorflow has to be installed in your python environment,